Best Class Tier List in PoE 3.25

 Trickster

 A huge part of the Trickster's tankiness comes from Escape Artist.
 If you have a pretty good self-crafted body armor or helmet, you get insane amounts of evasion and energy shield as a result.
+This is now improved thanks to the new item base types GGG introduced in the Settlers of Kalguur expansion.
+For instance, you could craft yourself using the new Necrotic Armour as the base.
+This provides the highest amount of flat evasion and energy shield compared to its body armor counterparts.

 Spell suppression is a defensive layer in PoE that essentially mitigates the spell damage you take from the enemy's attacks by half.
-Although you can roll some spell suppression chance on your gear, you can simply take the Spellbreaker node to give you a huge boost to your "Chance to Suppress Spell Damage".
+Although you can roll some spell suppression chance on your gear, you can simply take the Spellbreaker node to give you a huge boost to your "Chance to Suppress Spell Damage."

 The Trickster has a huge amount of energy shield as well.
 To help you recoup that faster, you can take advantage of ES leech with the help of Soul Drinker.
 This notable ascendancy passive skill acts like an "overleech" which means that you continually get the energy shield leech effects even if your ES is already full.
 Additionally, you gain a huge boost to your attack and cast speed while leeching.